Pursuant to Rule 424(b)(3)

 |About this Prospectus||ii|

-This prospectus is part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or the SEC, using a “shelf” registration process.
-Under this shelf process, certain selling shareholders may from time to time sell the ordinary shares described in this prospectus in one or more offerings or otherwise as described under “Plan of Distribution.”
+This prospectus is part of a registration statement on Form S-3, which we have filed with the Securities and Exchange Commission, or the SEC, using a “shelf” registration process.
+Under this shelf process, the selling shareholders may from time to time sell the ordinary shares described in this prospectus in one or more offerings or otherwise as described under “Plan of Distribution.”

 This prospectus may be supplemented from time to time by one or more prospectus supplements.
 Such prospectus supplement may also add, update or change information contained in this prospectus.
 If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement, you must rely on the information in the prospectus supplement.
 You should carefully read both this prospectus and any applicable prospectus supplement together with additional information described under the heading “Where You Can Find More Information” before deciding to invest in any ordinary shares being offered.

-Unless the context otherwise indicates, references in this prospectus to “we,” “our,” “us” and “Cyren” refer, collectively, to Cyren Ltd., an Israeli registered public company, and its subsidiaries.
+Unless the context otherwise indicates, references in this prospectus to “we,” “our,” “us,” the “Company” and “Cyren” refer, collectively, to Cyren Ltd., an Israeli registered public company, and its subsidiaries.

 Purpose built for the cloud, we are an early pioneer and leading innovator of Software-as-a-Service, or SaaS, security solutions that protect businesses, their employees and customers against threats from email and the web.

-Our cloud-based approach to security sets us apart from other vendors in the market.
-Our security solutions are architected around the fundamental belief that cybersecurity is a race against time – and the cloud best enables the speed, sophistication and advanced automation needed to detect and block threats as they emerge on the internet.
+We believe our cloud-based approach to cybersecurity sets us apart from other vendors in the market.
+Our security solutions are architected around the fundamental belief that cybersecurity is a race against time – and the cloud best enables the speed, sophistication and advanced automation needed to detect and block threats as they emerge on the internet around the globe.
 As more and more businesses move their data and applications to the cloud, they need a security provider that is able to keep pace.